 Quick Answer

-A registered principal signs off on every new account, name or designation change, and discretionary order; a representative routes business to that principal and never self-approves.
-Three rules stack: the supervision rule builds the system, the supervisory-control rule tests it, and the MSRB municipal supervision rule covers 529 plans with a Series 51 or Series 53 principal.
+Each rule names its own approver.
+A partner, officer, or manager signs the new-account acceptance record.
+A registered principal approves a name or designation change.
+Three rules stack: the supervision rule builds the system, the supervisory-control rule tests it, and the MSRB municipal supervision rule covers 529 plans.

 The whole unit on one sheet: who approves what, the customer-asset handling standard, the senior-hold clock, and the distinctions the exam loves.